almostearthling/whenever/README.md

 | `parameter_check_all` | _false_ | if _true_, all the returned parameters will have to match the criteria for verification, otherwise one match is sufficient   |
 | `parameter_check`     | _empty_ | a list of maps consisting of three fields each, each of which is a check to be performed on return parameters                |

-More often than not, the value corresponding to the `service` entry is referred to as _bus name_ in various doocuments: here _service_ is preferred to avoid confusing it with the actual bus, which is either the _session bus_ or the _system bus_.
+The value corresponding to the `service` entry is often referred to as _bus name_ in various documents: here _service_ is preferred to avoid confusing it with the actual bus, which is either the _session bus_ or the _system bus_.

 Methods resulting in an error will _always_ be considered as failed: therefore it is possible to avoid to provide return value criteria, and just consider a successful invocation as a success and an error as a failure.